pratikdhage003/AngularJS-Python-MongoDB/README.md

 			 	on a different origin (domain) than the site currently in use)
 			 3. used PyMongo library for communicating with  the MongoDB database.

-Database :
+# Database :
-           MongoDB as a database to store basic City Information, used a reomte database, embedded the URI link inside the flask Python code
+           MongoDB as a database to store basic City Information, used a reomte database, embedded the URI link inside the flask Python code, situated in mLAB distributed MongoDB server.

+# AWS ECS Container Services :
+		   Deployed the docker containers into AWS cloud using ECS container services, ran the instances using AWS EC2 service.Created security groups for each component.

-# how to run
+# how to run using docker into the local environment using localhost

 1. goto directory angularjs-python-mongo under your directory
 2. Next task is to run angular-js-client and flask-service using docker